-Before going any further, we should address the safety side of things.
-While NERF guns are very safe and don’t hurt much even when fired from close range (they are made from foam after all) they can be dangerous if they hit you in face and/or eyes.
-It’s a good idea to make sure your kids are not aiming fire above the neck, and to always wear safety glasses when playing NERF wars.
-I have written more on NERF safety here.
+Before we go any further, it’s important to address health and safety.
+While NERF guns are very safe and don’t really hurt, even when fired from close range (they are made from foam after all) they can be dangerous if they hit you in face and/or eyes.
+It’s a good idea to make sure your kids are not aiming fire above the neck, and to always wear safety glasses, especially when playing a NERF war.

-So if you want a NERF gun for your toddler, which ones make the best choices?
+So if you’re looking at getting a NERF gun or two for a toddler, which ones are the best?

-What Makes a Good NERF Blaster for a small child?
+What should you look for in a NERF Gun for a small child?

-There are certain features that make NERFing more fun for small children.
-Essentially they need to be small, lightweight, and easy to fire and reload, so they spend less time looking for help and more time NERFing with their friends and having fun.
+There are certain features to look for when choosing NERF guns for kids.
+Essentially they need to be small, lightweight, and easy to fire and reload.
+This means they’ll spend less time looking for help from parents, and more time NERFing with their friends and having fun.

-To potentially make our list of best blasters for toddlers, a blaster must meet the following criteria:
+In order to make our list of best NERF guns for toddlers, the blasters must meet the following criteria:

 It must be small

-A small child is going to have problems holding a larger blaster.
-You want them to be able to play without struggling to hold their toy.
+A small child is not going to enjoy holding a large blaster.
+You want them to be able to play without struggling to load, hold or fire the toy.
 A large, bulky blaster is going to mean they need two hands to hold it, which will limit their freedom in the game, and at the very least, unable to properly defend themselves from friendly fire.

-So for that reason, we are going to stick to pistols.
+So for that reason, we are going to stick to NERF pistols.

 It must be light

-This goes hand in hand with the size issue – small kids aren’t that strong, so they need something lightweight to ensure they can handle the toy without losing their balance.
+This goes hand in hand with the size issue – small children need something lightweight to ensure they can handle the toy without losing their balance.

 Simple to load